GDPR — what We chose to do at Openprise

-Before GDPR went into effect, Openprise took steps towards compliance.
+Before GDPR went into effect, Openprise took steps towards managing GDPR compliance requirements.

 - Asked People to Opt-In: We sent an email to the leads in our database that would be subject to GDPR.
 It asked people to actively opt-in in order to stay in touch with us.
 As you might expect, we didn’t get a massive response, but we did get some.
 That was great.
 When we looked at the lead scores of all those two didn’t respond, we didn’t feel too bad.
 Very few were MQLs.

 a) Privacy Classification.
 This is a field we already had which distinguishes the GDPR, the CASL, the fine-to-use, and the non-deterministic (read: “we have no idea where they’re located”).

 b) Sub-DateTime.
 This hidden field collects a time/date stamp for whenever the form is submitted

 c) Sub-ForgetMe.
 This field only appears if the lead has a Privacy Classification value of GDPR (see above).

 Using Privacy Classification as the method to determine which form values are seen, if the value is anything but GDPR, the user doesn’t see the Sub-ForgetMe field.
 If the Privacy Classification value is GDPR, the user sees the extra field: